Nelson Mandela Bay Stadium: Construction

 The stadium's construction was handled by a consortium made up of Ibhayi JV.
 It was built on the site of the old Parks Rugby Club, and the Prince Alfred Park.

 The roof material of the stadium consists of a combination of aluminium cladding, combined with a membrane material called polytetrafluoroethylene (PTFE), which is a coated glass-fibre fabric and steel superstructure.
 This tensile structure was supplied and installed by an Australian company.
 The total length of piles installed is 21,000 m and the material excavated is 138,000 m^{3}.

-The local building industry has benefitted a great deal due to the construction of the stadium.
-The implementation of this huge, fast track project has introduced several local role players to a new scale of development which will be beneficial to the local construction industry now and the future.
-The construction process has also included extensive use of local suppliers and experts in conjunction with international specialists, ensuring that adequate skills transfer take place.
+The construction of the stadium has significantly benefited the local building industry.
+This large, fast-track project exposed local stakeholders to a new scale of development, providing long-term advantages for the construction sector.
+The process also involved extensive collaboration between local suppliers and experts and international specialists, facilitating effective skills transfer.

 An estimated total of 6,800 jobs were created throughout the process and the development of the stadium was expected to result in the upliftment and urban renewal of the surrounding residential and commercial area of North End and the major routes leading to the stadium.
 It was hoped the stadium would bring vast social and economic opportunities, during and after the World Cup.